org-cloudbees-dragan/traditional-ha/README.md

 ![Screenshot20240919at084705.png](docs/image1.png)

-# On the controller: Create a jenkins ssh credential
+## On the controller: Create a jenkins ssh credential

+Note: Not required when using CasC

 Join the Controller and add an SSH Credentials (private key)

 ![controller-ssh-cred.png](docs/controller-ssh-cred.png)

-## Optional, if you don't have an ssh key: Create a key pair
+### Optional, if you don't have an ssh key: Create a key pair

 `ssh-keygen -t rsa -f ~/.ssh/id_rsa`